 The CQC has developed a suite of clinical searches which are now routinely used when carrying out inspections of GP practices.
 They were designed to focus on areas of clinical importance, reflecting the profession’s agreed shared view of quality and to contribute to a consistent regulatory approach.
-The majority of the searches focus on safe prescribing, monitoring of higher risk drugs and identification of potential missed diagnoses.
+The majority of the searches focus on safe prescribing, monitoring of higher risk drugs, management of long term conditions and identification of potential missed diagnoses.
 They identify cohorts of patients who may require further attention.

-In order to be open and transparent about the regulatory processes, the CQC are working with Ardens as part of a 12-month pilot to create, review and deliver the searches on EMIS Web and SystmOne for GP practices.
-Cegedim Healthcare will be making the searches available for Vision GP practices.
+In order to be open and transparent about the regulatory processes, the CQC are working with Ardens as part of a 12-month pilot who have created, reviewed and made the searches available on EMIS Web and SystmOne for GP practices.
+Cegedim Healthcare have made the searches available for Vision GP practices.
 The searches and business rules are available free of charge for all GP practices.